-15. Are there any page limitations to the narrative?
+14. Are there any page limitations to the narrative?

-The NOFO requires a 12-page limit for Section III - Project Design: Methods and Evaluation, of the narrative.
-Preliminary studies can be included if applicable and would be included in the 12-page limit as described above.
+- The NOFO requires a 12-page limit for Section III Project Design: Methods and Evaluation section of the narrative. - The research strategy includes: Significance, Innovation, and Approach. - Preliminary studies can be included in the Approach section of the Research Strategy if applicable and would be included in the 12-page limit as described above. - Please consult the NOFO and/or the HRSA R&R Application Guide, referenced throughout the NOFO, for more specific information. - If an application exceeds required page limitations, it will not be considered for funding.

+15. Are there font/margin requirements?

+Specifications regarding fonts and margins can be found in the NOFO, but typically follow HRSA guidelines, which call for 1" margins and 12-point font.
 Please consult the NOFO and/or the HRSA R&R Application Guide, referenced throughout the NOFO, for more specific information.

-16. Are there font/margin requirements?

-Specifications regarding fonts and margins can be found in the HRSA R&R Application Guide.
-Follow HRSA guidelines, which call for 1" margins and 12-point font.

-17. Where do I include the staffing plan?
+16. Where do I include the staffing plan?